Skip to main content

 Embedding Providers

-Semantic memory requires both Redis (with the RediSearch module) and an embedding provider (Ollama or OpenAI).
+Semantic memory requires both Redis (with the RediSearch module) and an embedding provider (Ollama or OpenRouter).
 If either is unavailable, semantic memory falls back to episodic keyword search.

 Context Assembly